kevinjameshilton/CS122B-Billing-Service/README.md

 </table>

 ## Order List
 Return a list of sales found for the given user.
-To keep this endpoint simple return only the last <code>five</code> sales ordered by the most recent sales first.
+To keep this endpoint simple return only the last `five` sales ordered by the most recent sales first.

 ### Path
 ```http